oniani/dot/README.md

 # `dot`

-Configuration files and automation wizard for \*nix meta distribution.
+Configuration files and setup instructions for Linux & macOS meta distribution.

 All programs are chosen with simplicity in mind.
 Cross-platform programs that follow the [UNIX philosophy][unix] are preferred.
 The setup is compliant with the